Data centre operators: It’s not just about TCO, think about the TCE

 Lesley Ott from the NASA Global Modelling and Assimilation Office echoes these sentiments, reporting they don't want to be researching greenhouse gases and consequently adding to them as a result of the research.

-Supermicro says the primary objective is to bring awareness around the cost data centres have to our environment, and ultimately, to spark action.
+Supermicro says the primary objective is to bring awareness around the cost data centers have to our environment, and ultimately, to spark action.